-In today’s market that promotes innovative solutions, custom software is more valuable than ever.
+In today’s market that promotes innovative solutions, custom software development is more valuable than ever.
 It facilitates responding faster to users’ needs, gaining an advantage over competitors, and improving the internal processes.

 And that’s the topic of this article.
 However, if you want to know more about finding the right software house, check out 3 steps to choosing a software development company.

-How is the software cost calculated?
+How is the software development cost calculated?
 What are its components?
 In other words, what affects this cost?
 What’s the software scope?
 Let’s answer these and some more questions.

 Software scope involves various stages that intertwine with each other, and together, they form a full process.
-These stages are research, planning, design, development, testing and deployment.
+These stages are research, planning phase, design, development, testing and deployment.
 And later on, product maintenance, further development, or scaling are also necessary for digital projects as they require it due to the ever-changing market.

 This factor has an impact on the product’s functionalities.
 That’s why it’s so essential for us to know your limit.
 In this way, we can adapt our work to your resources while still bringing value to the market.
-One way of coming out of the situation where there’s a tight budget is building an MVP.
+One way of coming out of the situation with a tight budget is building an MVP.